 From the insights derived from this rich data, businesses can create action plans accordingly.

 If there is scope in budgets and resources, providing recognition in the form of promotions and benefits is key.
-But even if there is no cash in the kitty for additions, verbal appreciation is a must, and can create a stronger sense of staff loyalty than you might think.
+But even if there is no cash in the kitty for additions, verbal appreciation is a must.
+This can create a stronger sense of staff loyalty than you might think.

-In many cases, employees often have to raise and outline their successes in order to receive the thanks they deserve, and this can be draining.
+In many cases, employees often have to raise and outline their successes in order to receive the thanks they deserve.
+This can be draining.
 As James Allen once stated, “No duty is more urgent than that of returning thanks”.
-Managers and owners simply acknowledging a job well done without employees having to initiate it can also help to grow an employee’s commitment to the business.
+Managers acknowledging a job well done without employees having to initiate it can also help to grow an employee’s commitment to the business.
 It’s all about understanding the drives of your employees and rewarding them for their hard work.

 Staff reviews are often a good time to target employees who feel valueless or may have issues with the management in place.
-Through in-depth insights, owners can discover whether management is a cause for poor staff loyalty and retention rates, therefore giving you the basis to create a stronger system.
+Through in-depth insights, owners can discover whether management is a cause for poor staff loyalty and retention rates.
+From this a stronger team can be created.